Our Support Animals

 Our surprise baby was born on July 30, 2010.
 Henry Kapono earned his name through a "name the baby contest", and has been visited several times by the real Henry Kapono from Hawaii!
 Destined for life as a support horse, our little Henry has entertained visitors since he was 3 days old.

-Leo and Laverne are Nigerian Dwarf Goats.
-No one can believe they are twins by looking at them!
-Laverne is black and white, while Leo is tri-colored and much larger than his sister.
-Born on July 20, 2009, they have been working hard as support goats for quite a few years and are now retired living out their golden years at Jasper Ridge Farm.
-Before retirement, they rode in the back of the Ford Expedition to visit children at Ronald McDonald House and other facilities and shelters.
-They are friendly and smart, and are quite the comedians of the barn!
-Saltine crackers are among their favorite treats.
+Leo is a Nigerian Dwarf Goat.
+Born on July 20, 2009, Leo has been working hard as a support goat for quite a few years.
+He is retired and living out his golden years at Jasper Ridge Farm.
+Before retirement, he rode in the back of the Ford Expedition to visit children at Ronald McDonald House and other facilities and shelters.
+He is friendly and smart!
+Saltine crackers are among his favorite treats.

 Gus & Gizmo